 Prince Edward had some jewellery commissioned for Sophie made by Asprey & Garrard (now simply Garrard).
 A gothic style white and black pearl necklace in the form of a cross, and white and black pearl drop earrings.
 We still see the earrings from time to time, but the necklace hasn’t made an appearance since, we believe.

 Princess Anne, The Queen’s only daughter, married Captain Mark Phillips on 14th November 1973 (Prince Charles’ birthday!), at Westminster Abbey.
 Her wedding gown was designed by Maureen Baker who was chief designer at Susan Small; Baker had dressed the Princess many times in the past and would continue to design dresses for Anne into the future, which she continues to wear on frequent rotation even now.

-Princess Anne’s dress was also a very simple design and quite opposite to the heavy embroidered beading that featured prominently over her mother’s.
-The stand out features of Anne’s dress was her high neckline, which we think has not been seen on any other British Rroyal bride before or after Anne.
-As well as the pin tucked panelled bodice.
-Though it does features strings of pearls sewn over the bodice and floral embroidery over the train which was created by Lock’s embroiderers.
+Princess Anne’s dress was also a very simple design and quite the opposite to the heavy embroidered beading that featured prominently over her mother’s.
+The stand out features of Anne’s dress was her high neckline, which we think has not been seen on any other British royal bride before or after Anne, as well as the pin-tucked panelled bodice.
+It does, however, feature strings of pearls sewn over the bodice and floral embroidery over the train which was created by Lock’s embroiderers.
 It seems that Anne’s gown may have had pearls around the neckline and down over the shoulder but the images from Anne’s wedding lack in clear detail to show what could be some exquisite features.

 Click the tweet below to see more close-up details.

 Such a shame cameras were not what they are today.
 I always thought Princess Anne's wedding dress was plain with no embellishment – but it has beading and pleats! pic.twitter.com/aLk5VKiz6C